How to Get a Job Teaching Adults English Online or AbroadBy Camille Turner

 Update your TEFL resume

 Before you begin applying to teaching English to adults jobs, it’s important to update your TEFL resume so that it’s geared toward teaching adults.
-Include all of your qualifications, recent TEFL professional development you’ve done, and any specializations you’ve completed.
+Include all of your qualifications, recent TEFL/TESOL professional development, and any specializations you’ve completed.
 You can also include digital badges on your resume, which provide a dynamic way to showcase all of your qualifications and accomplishments to employers at a glance.

 Prepare for the interview